 If there is any place where you can see the colors of the rainbow on earth it has to be hands down in Chandni Chowk.
 From ethnic Indian wear to low-price jewelry and to anything that your heart desires, Chandni Chowk will never fail to surprise you.
 Stroll across its colorful streets and fill your heart with the shining stars of India and if you feel your hunger cravings getting wild, you can always eat at Karim’s.

 SAROJINI NAGAR MARKET

 If there is a wonderland for female shoppers in India it has to be Sarojini Nagar Market for sure.
 You name it and they will have it.
 This huge market is everything but disappointment for every shopper-head out there.
 You can stroll this place for hours and still feel that you left some places untouched.
 Besides apparel and footwear, you can shop for home décor and spices from this market too.
 Isn’t that exciting?

 If you want to shop at luxury stores, then, Khan market will be the place for you.
-With cutesy cafés, luxury brand showrooms and street stores, this small yet diverse market will give you a taste of India today.
-The market is not that huge but the quality stores you will find here will make you feel like you are in a French countryside.
+With cutesy cafés, luxury brand showrooms, and street stores, this small yet diverse market will give you a taste of India today.
+The market is not that huge but the quality stores you will find here will make you feel like you are in the French countryside.

 THINGS TO DO IN DELHI